 Night students are not charged for parking.
-However, because night students may need to occasionally visit the school between 8am-5pm, they are required to register their vehicles at the time they register for classes.
+However, because night students may need to occasionally visit the school between 8:00 am-5:00 pm, they are required to register their vehicles at the time they register for classes.

-Replacement parking permits (lost, stolen, damaged) will be sold at half price ($7.50) in the Bookstore.
+Replacement parking permits.
 Students must notify the Student Central Office if they require a replacement parking permit.